Top 6 Mistakes People Make When Buying Solar Systems

 A solar rebate is a federal government financial incentive designed to encourage the uptake of solar energy installations, and the feed-in tariff is a state government financial incentive that pays solar owners a tariff for the energy they produce and feed into the main power grid for other non-solar customers to use.

 Some people have the idea that installing a massive solar power system means that they will never have to pay for electricity again and that they will make a healthy monthly profit form the power they sell.
 These days are over, and they will not return with the feed-in tariff now at 6-8c per kWh.

 The death of the feed-in tariff, however, does not mean significant electricity saving cannot be gained from installing solar power, put simply if you are generating power from the sun then you are not buying it from the power company.

 3. Being unaware of Australian consumer protections and laws

 Be wary of solar sales people trying to mislead you with technical jargon.

-Some solar installers will try to tell you that your system will need a regular yearly service in order to stay operational or to meet warranty requirements, and that you need to pay a regular maintenance fee.
-This is untrue as most modern systems will only need a 5 yearly service and depending on the conditions a regular cleaning of the solar panels to remove dirt of dust.
+Some solar installers will try to tell you that your system will need a regular yearly service to stay operational or to meet warranty requirements and that you need to pay a regular maintenance fee.
+This is untrue as most modern systems will only need a five-yearly service and depending on the conditions a regular cleaning of the solar panels to remove the dirt or dust.

-Some solar sales persons will try to use the 25 year ‘performance warranty' in a way that fools the customer into thinking the entire system and all its components are covered for 25 years.
-It is easy for solar manufacturers to avoid claims on this warranty by claiming defects in the PV panels are only covered by the 'panel warranty' which is usually a period of 5 years.
+Some solar salespersons will try to use the 25-year‘ performance warranty' in a way that fools the customer into thinking the entire system and all its components are covered for 25 years.
+It is easy for solar manufacturers to avoid claims on this warranty by claiming defects in the PV panels are only covered by the 'panel warranty' which is usually five years.